Carcassonne: Transport

 In the late 1990s, Carcassonne airport started taking budget flights to and from European airports and by 2009 had regular flight connections with Porto, Bournemouth, Cork, Dublin, Frankfurt-Hahn, London-Stansted, Liverpool, East Midlands, Glasgow-Prestwick and Charleroi.
+The nearest major airport is Toulouse–Blagnac Airport, which is located 105 km north west of Carcassonne.
+The airport provides most domestic and international destinations.

-The Gare de Carcassonne railway station offers direct connections to Toulouse, Narbonne, Perpignan, Paris, Marseille and several regional destinations.
+The Gare de Carcassonne railway station offers direct connections to Toulouse, Narbonne, Perpignan, Paris, Marseille, and several regional destinations.
 The A61 motorway connects Carcassonne with Toulouse and Narbonne.